-Looking at monetary flows to achieve education outcome results for girls, boys and adolescents provides useful information on the type of education activities that ECW programmes are focusing on.
-Recognizing that many education activities towards, for example, teacher development, material distribution, school feeding, classroom construction/rehabilitation, and gender-based violence risk mitigation are interconnected and serve multiple education outcomes, differences between years are noteworthy.
+Looking at monetary flows to achieve education outcome results for children and adolescents provides useful information on the type of education activities that ECW programmes are focusing on.
+Recognizing that many education activities - for example, teacher development, material distribution, school feeding, classroom construction/rehabilitation, and gender-based violence risk mitigation - are interconnected and serve multiple education outcomes, differences between years are noteworthy.

-Comparing MYRPs that were developed during the previous strategic plan with the new strategic plan in 20236 shows that, proportionally, more funding is going toward achieving inclusive, gender-equitable and holistic learning and well-being (35% in 2023 vs. 17% between 2019-2022).
-This is especially the case for MYRPs that are renewed in South Sudan and Uganda that target by and large the same learning spaces.
-The first phase of these MYRPs focused heavily on getting children into school and making sure that they stay in school as well as continue their education by moving to the next level, or from a non-formal education programme to the more formal government-led education system.
-These MYRPs were characterized by the creation of safe learning environments via school, classroom and WASH facility construction, the procurement of furniture, and teaching and learning equipment, contracting and renumeration of teachers, school transportation, or school feeding.
-The renewed MYRPs, on the contrary, focus on maintaining learning spaces, the quality of education provision, and making sure that those left furthest behind equally participate in and continue their education.
+A comparison between MYRPs that were developed under the previous strategic plan and those developed under the new strategic plan in 20238 shows that proportionally more funding is going toward achieving inclusive, gender-equitable and holistic learning and well-being (35% of MYRPs in 2023 vs. 17% in 2019-2022) (Figure 6).
+This is especially the case for MYRPs that were renewed in South Sudan and Uganda, which by and large target the same learning spaces.
+The first phase of these MYRPs focused heavily on getting children into school and making sure that they stay in school or continue their education by moving to the next level or transitioning from a non-formal education programme to the formal, government-led education system.
+These MYRPs were characterized by the creation of safe learning environments via school, classroom and WASH facility construction; procurement of furniture, and teaching and learning equipment; contracting and renumeration of teachers; and school transportation or school feeding.
+The renewed MYRPs, on the contrary, focus on maintaining learning spaces, improving the quality of education provision, and making sure that those left furthest behind equally participate in school and continue their education.
 This development focusing on holistic learning and well-being is a continuation of the MYRPs developed in 2022, whereby 25% went to this education outcome.

-Increased funding to the "equity" aspect shows more attention is given to inclusiveness and gender-equality of the most marginalized within ECW programmes.
-Specific dedicated support for marginalized groups - such as (adolescent) girls, children with disabilities, refugees or internally displaced - is receiving more attention than before.
-The strong equity and gender-equality focus is particularly the case for the MYRP in South Sudan, as described in the textbox below.
+The increased funding to the 'equity' aspect of education outcomes shows that more attention is given to inclusiveness and genderequality of the most marginalized within ECW programmes.
+Specific dedicated support for marginalized groups - such as adolescent girls, children with disabilities, and child refugees or IDPs - is receiving more attention than before.
+The strong equity and genderequality focus is particularly the case for the MYRP in South Sudan, as described in Box 2, below.